vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

    - For **Profile type**, select **Personally-owned work profile only**
    - For **Targeted app**, select **Microsoft Defender**.

-3. On the settings page, in **'Configuration settings format'**, select **'Use configuration designer'** and select **Add**.
-From the list of configurations that are displayed, select **'Microsoft Defender in Personal profile'**.
+2. On the settings page, in **Configuration settings format**, select **Use configuration designer**, and then select **Add**.
+From the list of configurations that are displayed, select **Microsoft Defender in Personal profile**.

-4. The selected configuration is listed.
-Change the **configuration value to 1** to enable Microsoft Defender support personal profiles.
-A notification appears to inform the admin about the same.
-Select on **Next**.
+3. The selected configuration is listed.
+Change the configuration value to `1` to enable Microsoft Defender support personal profiles.
+A notification appears to inform the administrator.
+Select **Next**.

-5. **Assign** the configuration policy to a group of users. **Review and create** the policy.
+4. Assign the configuration policy to a group of users.
+Review and create the policy.

-Admins also can set up **privacy controls** from the Microsoft Intune admin center to control what data can be sent by the Defender mobile client to the security portal.
-For more information, see [configuring privacy controls](android-configure.md).
+Administrators also can set up privacy controls in the Microsoft Intune admin center to control what data is sent by the Microsoft Defender app to the Microsoft Defender portal.
+For more information, see [configure privacy controls](android-configure.md).

-Organizations can communicate to their users to protect Personal profile with Microsoft Defender on their enrolled BYOD devices.

-Microsoft Defender must be already installed and active in work profile to enabled Microsoft Defender in personal profiles.
+Organizations can communicate to their users to protect their personal profile by using the Microsoft Defender app on their enrolled BYOD devices.
+The Microsoft Defender app must be installed and active, using their work profile for Microsoft Defender to enabled in personal profiles.

 ### Finish onboarding a device